-Padma Lakshmi's Tweets About Louis C.K.
-Highlight Exactly Why His Return To The Stage Is Not OK
+Padma Lakshmi's Tweets Highlight Exactly Why Louis C.K.'s Return To Comedy Is An Issue

 As you might have heard, Louis C.K. made a return back to the Comedy Cellar in August.
 That controversial move prompted many comedians, such as Jimmy Kimmel, to speak out on the issue.
 It has also prompted Padma Lakshmi to discuss Louis C.K.'s potential comeback, and she is not holding back her feelings on the subject.